 These are the aioli blobbed smoked chicken croquettas £5.50 that Barrafina would be proud of.
 They seem to do fried things very well here.

 Here’s their cheeseburger £14 again – it’s waist thickening and will sustain you through the harshest of winters.
 Some may call the grease left behind on your fingers oily, but some may call it luscious.
+I’m of the former.

-They also do things with fish such as roasting Cornish cod £16 until the skin crispens and is placed into a pool of pesto sauce with bobbing plump mussels and short pasta to soak things up.
+They also do things with fish such as roasting Cornish cod £16 until the skin crispens and is placed into a pool of pesto sauce with bobbing plump mussels and short pasta of sorts to soak things up.
 Truth be told I had to force this one down to avoid waste – I hate waste.
 The sauce was just too one-noted and my palate didn’t want to gel with its musty tones.

 Mixed leaves with mustard vinaigrette £4.50 resembled a blooming flower full of vivid red chicory and greenery